mpelcat/mpelcat.github.io/research_tips/research_tips.md

 ### Building the content of the publication

 You should write something you would like to read.
-You should also go from very general knowledge to particular knowledge, for your reader to get the context of your discussion.
+You should also **go from very general knowledge to particular knowledge**, for your reader to get the context of your discussion.
 This is true for the whole document but also for each paragraph.

+Use a scientific method: what are the solved problem, the hypotheses, the proposed method of study, the experimental setup, the results.
+Finally, discuss pros, cons, and perspectives of your proposal.

 Given the previous "Reading scientific articles" section here is a proposition of steps, that makes you write the paper in the reverse order it is read:

 1. Write your paper "little story"
-  - Problem, Postulates, Needs, Competition and Comparison (qualitative or quantitative), Contributions of the paper to meet the needs, Method followed, Expected results
+  - **Problem**, **Postulates**, **Needs**, **Competition and Comparison** (qualitative or quantitative), **Contributions** of the paper to meet the needs, **Method** followed, Expected **results**
   - Note: competition and comparison require knowledge of the state of the art, so a lot of reading
 2. Put the titles of the sections
 3. Draw the figures (to illustrate your point)